Frequently Asked Questions

 After the first 25 hours of use you should perform a first inspection.
 Thereafter the inspection intervals go to 100 hours.
 A more extensive inspection is prescribed every 600 hours (est. 60.000km).

-Yes you should have a license for driving and flying.
+Yes, you will need both a driver’s license and a pilot’s license to operate the vehicle.
 Most people find that learning to fly a gyroplane is simpler than any other form of aircraft and great fun.

 Yes, you can choose from a broad range of colors.